Why is Employee Engagement so Important?

 When we ask Scandinavian executives, they all indicate that the challenge of motivating employees and managers is top of their list of factors that would advance their organization and create results.
 But why?
 Because a high level of engagement is an expression of a healthy and well-functioning organization, where the employees buy into the company's direction and objectives.

 But also because the high level of engagement among employees goes hand in hand with a focus on the customer experience.
-Try to think yourself of the best customer experience that you have had over the past week.
+Try to think yourself of as having the best customer experience that you have had over the past week.
 Is your immediate recollection one of a motivated employee, who went that extra mile in terms of service?
 I believe that the answer is yes.

-My own best experience recently was with an employee who was smiling, proactive and very interested in me as a guest.
+My own best experience recently was with an employee who was smiling, proactive, and very interested in me as a guest.
 I needed assistance in 'saving' a critical travel situation, and the engagement of the employee really shined through in the treatment I received - and my experience as a customer was, quite simply, fantastic!

 Despite being in agreement that this is an important area, the work of creating increased engagement is currently harder than ever.